 Can you give us an overview of the tailoring process at Bebe?

 When you come into the shop, the staff will sit you down and proceed to show you ideas via an Ipad.
 If you’ve got ideas already, all the better.
 It just makes things nice and easy.
 A picture painting a thousand words couldn’t be more apt for this scenario.
 The design process normally takes about 30 minutes to an hour where we’ll sit down with the customer.
-If it’s a business suit for example, there will be about 12-15 options discussed.
+If it’s a business suit for example, we will discuss about 12-15 options.

 It’s normally a 12 to 24-hour turnaround where we make the garment and then invite people back for the first fitting.
-We make the suits intentionally large for the first fitting so that the suits get on someone’s back and can be altered in a way to create a custom-built.
+We make the suits intentionally large for the first fitting so that the suits are guaranteed to slip over your shoulders and we then alter them to create a custom-built fit.
 Second fittings are normally just the small touch-ups, and sometimes it goes into a third fitting at which point, we will get the okay-go from the customer.
 We will then deliver the finished product to the hotel.

 You deliver to the hotel?

 Oh absolutely!
 I promise you, if the customer needs something or wants something… if they want an umbrella or a beer, there’s nothing we won’t do.